dkalouris/sparkpg/README.md

 Configured the initial Spark environment for data processing and added the relevant Dockerfile and README files.

-For more navigate to [part 1](part-1-spark) and check out [README.md](part-1-spark/README.md).
+### Part 2: Integration with a relational databases (PostgreSQL)

+Renamed and moved code to root

+Updates:
+- Dockerfile: added postgresql jar and installation for sbt
+- docker-compose.yaml: added postgres and pgadmin services and added sparkpg repo as bind mount to spark-master
+- Added sbt assembly support by adding [build.sbt](build.sbt) and [plugins.sbt](project/plugins.sbt) files
+- Created [init file](init.sql) and [new class example]([src/main/scala/SparkPostgresExample) to test the database

 ## Next Steps

-### Part 2: Integration with a relational databases (PostgreSQL)
+### Part 3: Adding Object Storage (Minio)

-Setup the relevant docker-compose file, code examples to use PoststgresSQL + Spark.
+Setup the relevant docker-compose file, code examples to use Minio + Spark.

 Stay tuned for further updates!